Roof Boxes Buying Guide

 Styling and streamlining

 Quality boxes should be almost silent in use.
 Boxes mounted too close to the roof are likely to generate a whistling noise at high speeds, so you'll find that roof bars lift them at least 10cm clear of the car roof.

-The sections of roof bars not covered with a roof box tend to make most noise; if you are buying a top quality box it makes sense to buy into the latest low drag / low noise technology, so choose Atera aero-profile bars, Thule WingBars (with the rubber infill in place) or Yakima Whispbars.
+The sections of roof bars not covered with a roof box tend to make most noise; if you are buying a top quality box it makes sense to buy into the latest low drag / low noise technology, so choose Atera aero-profile bars, CRUZ Airo bars, Thule WingBars or Yakima Whispbars.

 Roof boxes are always fitted to a set of roof bars, a set of steel or aluminium bars going across the car, from one side to the other.
 Cars with factory-fitted longitudinal roof-rails will still need a set of roof bars going from rail to rail.